How to start an online store

 Which top level domain will you use when you start an online store?

 You will also need a website where you will sell your goods online.
 For the website name, you have to decide which name you are going to use and what top level domain (the abbreviation after the dot).
 Will it be a .com website, a .eu website or maybe some local ‘TLD’ like .fr (for France), .de (Germany) or .co.uk (the United Kingdom)?

 Are your business and domain name cross-border proof?

 With regards to the business and/or domain name, try to find something that, one day, can also work in other countries, especially in countries where they speak a different language.
 If you start your online business for example in the Netherlands under a very typical Dutch name, later on, it may be hard to get your foot in the door in another market in Europe.
 It’s the reason why Dutch shipping platform Jet Verzendt (translation: “Jet Ships”) changed its name into the more international-sounding brand KeenDelivery in 2017.

 Try to find a business name that also works in other countries, in case you start an online store abroad.

 What kind of ecommerce software will you use?

-In order to start an online store, you need to use ecommerce software.
-There are different types of software: you could use open source software, closed source software (also called proprietary software), basic solutions which costs you about 30 euros per month or more advanced software which costs you hundreds of euros per month and gives you tons of options.
-Take some time to do your research and compare the different providers.
+In order to start an online store, you need to use ecommerce software or a website builder.
+There are different types of software: you could use open source software, closed source software (also called proprietary software), basic solutions which cost you about 30 euros per month, or more advanced software which costs you hundreds of euros per month and gives you tons of options for your ecommerce platform.
+Take some time to do your research, make use of the free trial options and compare the different providers.
 What do you want from your software and can you easily grow or expand to other markets with this solution?